grabbou/ai-agent-framework/packages/bdd/README.md

 import { testwork } from '@fabrice-ai/bdd/testwork'
 import fs from 'fs/promises'

-import { bookLibraryWorkflow, outputPath, workingDir } from './library_photo_to_website.workflow.js'
+import { bookLibraryWorkflow, outputPath, workingDir } from './library_photo_to_website.config.js'
 ```

-This example somewhat defines the rule convention of saving the workflow in the `*.workflow.ts` files - so it will be reusable - between tests and executable code.
+This example somewhat defines the rule convention of saving the workflow in the `*.config.ts` files - so it will be reusable - between tests and executable code.

 Full set of executable/test/workflow files is:
-1. `example/src/library_photo_to_website.workflow.ts` - workflow definition,
+1. `example/src/library_photo_to_website.config.ts` - workflow definition,
 2. `example/src/library_photo_to_website.test.ts` - test suite,
 3. `example/src/library_photo_to_website.ts` - executable code.